Freight Shipping from Albuquerque to Baltimore

 How much does it cost to ship freight from Albuquerque to Baltimore?

-Full truckload (FTL) rates from Albuquerque, NM to Baltimore, MD currently range from $4,670-$5,756 for a standard dry van load over the 2,172-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Baltimore, MD currently range $4,670-$5,756 (roughly $2.17-$2.68 per mile over 2,172 miles).
 LTL shipments typically cost $1,395-$2,246 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Baltimore?